elsiip/elsiip/README.md

 </br>
 - 💬 If you have any question/feedback, please do not hesitate to reach out to me!

-### 🔭 I’m currently internship on
+### 🔭 I have previously interned and worked in various roles
 - Big IO - Fullstack Developer
 - ADS Digital Partner - Frontend Engineer & Surveyor
 - Diskominfo Kab.
 Malang - Network Administrator Intern

 ### 🌱 I’m currently learning
 - Python
-- Machine Learning
+- PHP
 - ReactJS
 - NextJS
 - ExpressJS